menchelab/ExampleExtension/README.md

 )
 ```

-If you want to emit a message to namespace, your can use the namespace argument:
+If you want to emit a message to namespace, you can use the namespace argument:

 ```
 namespace="/chat"